Like a lot of Italian food, this recipe is super simple, but hinges on great ingredients.

 The difference between, say, canned squash puree and fresh — or fresh wild mushrooms versus stale, store-bought ones, or, God forbid, canned mushrooms.
 Good butter, freshly ground black pepper, good, fresh sage.
 All matter.

 Gnocchi, pronounced something like “n-yoke-ee” if you’re not familiar with them, are Italian dumplings often made with mashed potatoes.
-But winter squash is also super common, as is ricotta cheese.
+But pumpkin or squash gnocchi is also super common, as is ricotta cheese.
 All are bound together with flour, and often eggs, too.

 They can range from light, airy pillows of awesome, to leaden lumps the Italians, in their earthy way, call “asshole stoppers.”
 You get the idea.